quantmind/d3-view/docs/directives.md

 ## Directive API

-A directive prototype exyends the [viewBase](./base.md) prototype with the following properties and methods.
+A directive has all the properties and methods of the [viewBase](./base.md) prototype with these additional properties.

+### directive.active

+``true`` when the directive is active

 ### directive.expression

 The parsed expression, available after the [create](#directivecreateexpression) method has been called.

+### directive.passes

+Number of times the directive has been refreshed by a change in the reactive model

 [d3-attr]: https://github.com/quantmind/d3-view/blob/master/src/directives/attr.js